 Create an Environment

 Rows and rows of fluorescent lighting probably isn’t highlighting your display very well.
 If you have display areas set apart from aisles, keep the empty walking space a bit dimmer than the light you shed on your displays.
-Using adjustable fixtures can provide more versatility here, as you reposition and change out displays.
+Using adjustable fixtures or cardboard displays can provide more versatility here, as you reposition and change out displays.

 It can be difficult for many shop owners, but support the customer in touching and “trying out” items.
 You need to give the impression of an environment where they are a trusted and welcome guest.
 Selling accessories?
 Make sure there are mirrors located conveniently nearby.
 Selling hammers?
 Allow the shopper to feel the weight of it in their hand, so again, they may imagine using it outside of the store.